 Some of the key aspects to consider are:

 - Non-discrimination and objectivity: The criteria you use should always be objective.
 Do not use vague or subjective language.
-Instead focus on specific performance issues.
+Instead, focus on specific performance issues.
+Title VII of the Civil Rights of 1964 prohibits discrimination based on race, color, religion, sex, and national origin, making it essential that PIPs are based on objective performance criteria rather than subjective assessments that could mask discriminatory intent.

-- Documentation and communication: Document at least one conversation with the employee and what actions they need to take to improve their performance.
+- Documentation and communication: The Fair Labor Standards Act (FLSA) requires employers to maintain accurate records of employee performance.
+Thus, you need to document at least one conversation with the employee and what actions they need to take to improve their performance.
 This is crucial because you need to give employees opportunities to improve—and you must be able to prove that you did so legally.

 - Resources and support: You can’t simply tell them to improve and provide no support.
-By having frequent discussions, and addressing poor performance in the moment, you ensure you build documentation showing everything you’ve done to help.
+By having frequent discussions and addressing poor performance at the moment, you ensure you build documentation showing everything you’ve done to help.

 Pros and Cons of a Performance Improvement Plan